Yu-Gi-Oh! 5D's: Plot

 Yu-Gi-Oh!
-5D's is set in the future in Neo Domino City.
+5D's is set in the distant future, in Neo Domino City.

 Seventeen years prior, a reactor called Moment within the city malfunctioned and caused a great earthquake that split the city in two parts: Satellite, the rundown and poverty-stricken part (also the former Domino City), and Neo Domino City, the wealthier and urban part.
 In order to keep the two areas separate, access to the city from the Satellite is strictly prohibited and can result in imprisonment.
 Yusei Fudo, an aspiring duelist from Satellite, builds his own Duel Runner (D-Wheel in the Japanese version), but his best friend Jack Atlas betrays him and steals his vehicle along with his most precious monster, Stardust Dragon, escaping to Neo Domino.

-Two years later, Yusei builds another one and secretly travels to the city to win back his Dragon.
+Two years later, Yusei builds another Duel Runner and secretly travels to the city to win back his Dragon.
 Jack has made a name for himself and his monster, Red Dragon Archfiend, as the current Turbo Duel King in Neo Domino City.
 Yusei and Jack face each other in a turbo duel, Yusei and Jack's arms glow red, a third red dragon appears, and brings an abrupt end to the fight.
 This attracts the attention of Rex Goodwin, the head of the Public Security Maintenance Bureau, who reveals to Jack a five thousand year old secret, involving the "People of the Stars" (星の民, Hoshi no Tami), a pre-Incan civilization, the "Crimson Dragon" (赤き竜, Akaki Ryū), and "Signers" (シグナー, Shigunā), identified by a red birthmark on their arm that represents a part of the dragon.
 Goodwin also reveals that Jack and Yusei are both Signers and holds a tournament to find the other three.
 Two of the other signers turn out to be child duelist Luna and psychic duelist Akiza.
 In the final battle, all four Signers see a vision of the future with the Satellite in ruins.